tferrari92/automate-all-the-things/README.md

 ## Description
 We won't go into what ArgoCD is, for that you have [this video](https://youtu.be/MeU5_k9ssrs) by the #1 DevOps youtuber, Nana from [TechWorld ith Nana](https://www.youtube.com/@TechWorldwithNana).

-So, this pipeline will use the [ArgoCD Helm Chart](helm/argo-cd/) in our repo to deploy ArgoCD into our cluster.<br>
+This pipeline will use the [ArgoCD Helm Chart](helm/argo-cd/) in our repo to deploy ArgoCD into our EKS.<br>
-The first thing it will do is run the necessary tasks to connect to our EKS cluster.
-After this, ArgoCD will be install, along with it's Ingress.
+The first thing it will do is run the necessary tasks to connect to our the cluster.
+After this, ArgoCD will be installed, along with it's Ingress.

-As I explained before, this will automatically create an AWS Application Load Balancer.
+As I explained before, the Ingress will automatically create an AWS Application Load Balancer.
 This LB takes a few moments to become active, so our pipeline will wait until it is ready.
 When it's ready, the pipeline will get it's URL and admin account password.
 These will be exported as an artifact.

-Finally, it will create the ArgoCD [application resource](argo-cd/application.yaml) which will be watching the [/helm/my-app](helm/my-app) directory in our repo, and automatically create all the resources it finds and apply any future changes me make there.
+Finally, it will create the ArgoCD [application resource](argo-cd/application.yaml) for our app, which will be watching the [/helm/my-app](helm/my-app) directory in our repo, and automatically create all the resources it finds and apply any future changes me make there.

 <br/>
 <!-- ### **Instructions** -->